rohammosalli/python-app/README.md

 ###### Run application localy for test

-if you want to run this app localy please use this method.
+If you want to run this app localy please use this method.

 ```bash
 pip install -r /app/requirements.txt
 python app.py
 ```
-you can access to the application with / in local, if you run it on Kubernetes the app will be access with example.com/app1.
+You can access to the application with root / in local, if you run it on Kubernetes the app will be access with example.com/app1.

 ### Part 3 - Helm Chart